 - As before, the researchers triggered curiosity in some participants.
 I’ll call these the “curious people.”

-- This time, during the 14 seconds, they showed a random face to all participants (both curious and uncurious).
+- This time, during the 14 seconds, they showed a random face to all participants (both curious and uncurious people).

 - Then, 24 hours later, the curious people could remember the random faces better than the uncurious people.

 Let’s be clear: these curious people were NOT curious about the faces.
-They just happened to be in a state of curiosity and it led to improved learning.
+They just happened to be in a state of curiosity and it led to improved memory in other topics.

 Gruber explains that this is related to the hippocampus activating as part of the dopamine experience.
 The hippocampus is a part of the brain related to storing long-term memory.
 When we get dopamine flowing, we engage the hippocampus, and we form long-term memories.

 Think back to those moments of strong anticipation: waiting for a movie, planning a vacation, researching a purchase, seeing the waiter bring your special meal, and so on.
 You probably have some strong memories of those moments.
-Your anticipation was releasing dopamine, which kickstarted the hippocampus into gear.
+Your anticipation released dopamine, which kickstarted the hippocampus, which lead to longer-lasting memories.

 So, to wrap up our first round of exploring curiosity: